functorz-tech/momen_doc/deployment/permissions.md

 * Basic Plan: 1 role
 * Pro Plan: 10 roles

-Click "Add" to create a role with a default name. **Name will be unchangeable once the backend update activates the role, the name will be unchangeable.**
+Click "Add" to create a role with a default name. **Once the backend update activates the role, the name will be unchangeable.**

 ![](../.gitbook/assets/permission/permission1.png)

 When a user has multiple roles, their permissions are the union of all role permissions (for example, if a user has two roles, one role has payment permission, and the other does not, the user ultimately has payment permission).

 If you need to retrieve a user's roles on the front-end page, you can find the "Role List" in the "Current User Data".
-It's a list of role names: `['Logged-in user', 'vip user']`
+It's a list of role names: `['Logged-in user', 'vip user']`.

-### 3. Set up permissions
+### 3. Set Up Permissions

 #### Data Permission

-1. Operation Permission: Manage permissions for adding, deleting, modifying, and querying data.
+1. **Operation Permission**: Manage permissions for adding, deleting, modifying, and querying data.

 ![](../.gitbook/assets/permission/permission2.png)

-2. Field Permission: Further configure the operation permissions for a specific column in the data table.
+2. **Field Permission**: Further configure the operation permissions for a specific column in the data table.

 ![](../.gitbook/assets/permission/permission3.png)

-3. Advanced Filtering: Configure attribute-based and refined operation permissions through row filtering (e.g., users can only modify their own data).
+3. **Advanced Filtering**: Configure attribute-based and refined operation permissions through row filtering (e.g., users can only modify their own data).

 ![](../.gitbook/assets/permission/permission4.png)